 You have already told us, that you would like to participate in the Registry.
-You have surely just noticed that your parents are interested that you take part in another scientific project.
+You have surely just noticed that you and your parents are being asked to participate in another study.
 This sheet should explain, what this means.
-You can read everything on your own, think about it and discuss with your parents and your treating physicians whether you would like to participate.
-Additionally, a physician of the Registry team will also have a telephone or personal conversation with you and your parents to explain everything to you and to answer questions.
+You can read everything on your own, think about it and discuss it with your parents and your treating physicians whether you would like to participate.